inwonakng/ethical_ai/ethicssite/survey/generation/readme.md

 ## Rule

-Rule is used to shape generation with custom rules.
+Rule is used to shape generation with custom rules (also referred to as bad combos in the json file).
 A rules object may looks like this:

 ```yaml
 bad_combos: